sifuHK/rasc/2025.8.3/README.md

 1. When a sequence is split using a specified split point, if the maximum or minimum value of the sequence exceeds the maximum or minimum value of the split point, the maximum and minimum values of the split point will be automatically extended.

 It is recommended to try using Cutter to replace the built-in equal frequency segmentation component of Python or Pandas.

-### 4. Other modules
+### 4. Other Modules
 There are also other modules that can significantly improve the accuracy and efficiency of data analysis and modeling:
 The rascpy.Impute package can handle data with multiple special values and None values (binary classification tasks).
 This solves the current problem of using Impute to treat special values as None or as normal values, which can result in information loss or render the model meaningless.
 1. Provides high-precision, high-dimensional stratified sampling.
 This solves the current problem of reducing the discrepancy between training and test set metrics by compromising model performance due to low sampling precision. rascpy.Sampling can reduce the discrepancy between training and test set metrics by minimizing the differences in dataset distribution without compromising model performance.
 1. Provides automatic parameter tuning for xgboost. rascpy.Tree.auto_xgb differs from other automatic parameter tuning frameworks in that it can reduce the model variance while maintaining high training set metrics.
 1. Support scorecard and xgboost rejection inference.
-1. Users can choose to use AI instructions to automatically complete the scorecard development process without human supervision.
+1. In addition to manually calling the above modules, users can choose to use AI instructions to automatically complete modeling without human supervision.
 ## Usage Tutorial
 ### Scorecard Development Example
 ```Python